5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 ---

-## Step 2b: Standardisation — Violation Code and Violation Description
+## Step 2b: Standardisation of Violation Code and Violation Description

 #### Background